sutaC/ServerAdmin/README.md

     ```

 2. Add your personal scripts, to access them in dashboard.
 Just add them, to `scripts` directory.
 There is a sample file `Hello_World` waiting for you there.

+3. Add your services to `services.json` in JSON array.
+That will be list of services that you would like to manage from dashboard.
+In the file you will find example service name.

 ## Development